b-fuze/lces/README.md

 var hungryKitty = cat.hungry;
 ```

-Making your own component constructor is just like making any other constructor:
+Making custom component constructors is just like making any other constructor:

 ```Javascript
 function Cat(name) {